It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 Muscles Used In Hip Thrust Substitutes

-The hip thrust is a compound exercise that uses multiple muscle groups.
-The most important muscles used in hip thrusts are the glutes, hamstrings, and quads.
 The glutes are responsible for extending the hip and are highly activated during the hip thrust, while the hamstrings are used to extend the knee and help activate the glutes.

 Hip Thrusts are a fantastic exercise for balance and strength.
 If you're someone who spends a lot of time in a seated position or in front of a computer, hip thrusts are a great way to strengthen your glutes and core without putting any unnecessary stress on your lower back.